AndreasLrx/ecstasy/CONTRIBUTING.md

 - PR with merge commits will not be validated.

-- The project began using the merge commit, which explains the presence of old merge commits.
+- The project began by using merge commit, which explains the presence of old merge commits.

 #### **Do you want to fix an issue?**